bintoro/overloading.py/README.md

 123
 ```

-The system does not depend on concrete inheritance, so abstract base classes such as `collections.Iterable` are supported too (but there is [a limitation](#mro) on this).
+The system does not depend on concrete inheritance, so abstract base classes such as `collections.Iterable` are supported too.

 #### Decorators